Hutchinson's Estimator is Bad at Kronecker-Trace-Estimation: The Complex-Valued Kronecker-Matrix-Vector Oracle

-\end{proof} Lastly, we produce a much nicer bound on the sample complexity of the Kronecker-Hutchinson's Estimator when working with random rank-one matrices: \begin{reptheorem}{thm:complex-rank-one-estimation} Fix \(d,k\in\bbN\).
-Let \(\mA = \vg\vg^\intercal\) where \(\vg\in\bbR^{d^k}\) is a vector of iid standard normal Gaussians.
-Then, with probability \(\frac34\), we know that \(\Var[\vx^\herm\mA\vx ~|~ \vg] \leq O((1+\frac1d)^k(\tr(\mA))^2)\).
-In particular, with probability \(\frac23\), we know that the Kronecker-Hutchinson Estimator returns a \((1\pm\eps)\) relative error estimate to the trace of \mA if \(\ell = O(\frac1{\eps^2}(1+\frac1d)^k)\). \end{reptheorem} \begin{proof} Recall from the proof of \Cref{thm:real-rank-one-estimation} that the expected squared Frobenius norm of the partial trace of \mA is
+Lastly, we note that the \(\norm{\bar\mA}_F^2 \leq \norm{\mA}_F^2\) bound produces a much tighter bound on the sample complexity of the Kronecker-Hutchinson's Estimator when working with random rank-one matrices: \begin{reptheorem}{thm:random-rank-one-complex-var-overestimate} Fix \(d,k\in\bbN\).
+Let \(\mA=\vg\vg^\intercal\) where \(\vg\in\bbR^{d^k}\) is a vector of iid standard normal Gaussian.
+Let \(\vx\) be the kronecker product of \(k\) complex standard normal Gaussian vectors.
+Then,

+This inequality is tight up to a multiplicative factor of 3. \end{reptheorem} \begin{proof} Recall from the proof of \Cref{thm:random-rank-one-real-var-overestimate} that the expected squared Frobenius norm of the partial trace of \mA is

 Then, we can directly bound

 Where the last line recognizes that we only depended on \(\abs\cS\), so we could just sum over all values of \(i=\abs\cS\), scaled by the \(\binom{k}{i}\) times that \(\abs\cS\) appears.
 Rearranging terms, and recalling that \(\sum_{i=0}^k \binom{k}{i} c^i = (1+c)^k\), we get